anguspiv/valheim-goose-modpack/README.md

-# valheim-goose-modpack
+# Goose Modpack

-A Modpack for my personal Valheim Games
+This is a personal modpack for Valheim.
+It is a work in progress and will be updated as I play the game.